Presentations and Poster Guidelines

 Please ensure you follow all of the above Oral Presentation Guidelines.
 Chair persons have been asked to enforce the times of each presentation.
 To achieve this please note the following instructions:

-- At 3 minutes a buzzer will sound and you will have the opportunity to answer 1-2 questions.
+- At 3 minutes a buzzer will sound and you will have the opportunity to answer a few questions.